More individualized than a Chorus & more collaborative than private lessons!

 Colette+Young+Picture.jpg

-Colette Young
+Dr. Colette Young

 Soprano, and native Hawai’ian, Colette earned her bachelor’s degree in Biology and Music from Bryn Mawr and Haverford Colleges, where she was often guest soprano soloist with the BrynMawr/Haverford Symphony Orchestra.
 Currently she is pursuing a Doctorate in Interdisciplinary Studies combining music and science education.
 She is on faculty at Columbia Secondary School (CSS), where she teaches science, leads the middle school choir, Executive Function Program, and the cheerleading team.